Layout Image

 http://www.ibtimes.com/articles/153830/20110528/google-wallet.htm

 Governments and history change, with these technologies governments can impose total control over their citizens.
-There has already been numerous instances of a number of governments using this technology to track, and collect citizen‘s information, and at times pass on this intelligence to corporations the citizens were protesting against.
+There have already been numerous instances of a number of governments using this technology to track and collect citizen's information, and at times pass, on this intelligence to corporations which the citizens were protesting against.

 You won’t be able to sneeze, or go to the toilet without the government knowing about it.
 In the machine verses human, I think the machine is winning!